Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

 This example prints out all links with their distances around the first point (Node) in the Tile.

 ## Data Visualisation (testing)
-After the start you have the opportunity to Visual your Links and Nodes.
+After the start you have the opportunity visualize Links, Nodes, a route and Links in radius.
 We implement a test web page under [localhost](http://http://localhost:5000/).

 ![Picture 1]

 ## Creator
 - Lukas F.
 - Sebastian L.
 - Kai P.

 Supervisor:
 - Prof. Beggel